 Course assignments should be submitted to the appropriate Assignments drop box in Avenue by the designated due date.
 Written assignments should be submitted as a Word document or pdf.
-Video assignments should be submitted as a .mp4, .mov, .avi, or .wmv file.
-If you are recording your video with an iPhone or android phone, the default file type should meet this requirement.
-Students looking for alternative recording software might want to consider using the recording functions of Zoom.

 If, for any reason, you cannot access the Assignments drop box before the assignment due date, please email the assignment to your TA in the specified time frame.